 The purpose of CERC is to conduct basic and applied research.
 Research at CERC is designed to employ rigorous methodologies to support a specific inquiry.
 The work that we do at CERC is intended not merely to educate or to inform, but to serve as a catalyst, triggering the action needed to call forth meaningful and lasting change through policy and through the collaborative efforts of stakeholders.

-In Fall 2014, CERC conducted a highly-successful pilot research project that delivered an exclusively-online suite of developmental education (i.e., college-readiness) courses to 500 students who were concurrently enrolled in traditional, face-to-face course work at several community colleges in the Chicago metropolitan area.
-This study addressed an area of higher education (the exclusively online delivery of a suite of college-readiness courses) that had not previously been investigated by researchers.
+In Fall 2014, CERC conducted a highly-successful pilot research project that delivered an exclusively-online suite of developmental education (i.e., college-readiness) courses to 500 students concurrently enrolled in traditional, face-to-face course work at several community colleges in the Chicago metropolitan area.
+This study addressed an area of higher education that previously had not been investigated by researchers: the exclusively online delivery of a suite of college-readiness courses.